 McWhorter: You’re open to new possibilities and willing to take risks.
 You need to be willing to ask different questions, so you can get different answers.
 Ultimately, adopting this point of view allows you to break the status quo and chart a course to the future.

 Want to hear more?
-Dorri McWhorter will deliver the opening keynote at Ragan’s Role of Internal Communications in Building an Innovative Work Culture Conference on March 20–22 in Chicago.
+Dorri McWhorter will deliver the opening keynote at Ragan’s Role of Internal Communications in Building an Innovative Work Culture Conference on March 20-22.

-Join her and experts from Target, Fitbit, Crayola and more to learn how to create a culture of fearless employee innovation in your workplace.
+Hear her and experts from Target, Fitbit, Crayola and more to share how to create a culture of fearless employee innovation in your workplace.